 L. Exterior lighting shall be permitted only to the extent necessary to prevent injury to the public and shall be so installed and arranged as to reflect light away from the adjoining streets and prevent any nuisance to adjoining property.

-M. Exterior loudspeakers shall be installed or used on the premises so as to minimize potential nuisances to adjacent properties.
+M. Any loudspeakers shall be installed or used on the premises in a manner to minimize potential nuisances to adjacent properties.

+N. The provisions in this section shall not apply to any generally accepted farm operation or practice within an established Ontario County Agricultural District.

-§ 220-49 Produce markets, farm and craft markets and antique shops.
+§ 220-49.1 Produce markets, farm and craft markets and antique shops.